 Day 0: Welcome and Immediate Next Steps

 The moment someone purchases, send an email that confirms the order and tells them exactly what to do next.
-If it's a physical product, tell them when it ships and how to prepare.
-If it's a service or digital product, give them login details and a single action to take.

 Day 1-3: Quick Win